mattthughes/tech_buddy/README.md

  - Many elderly people struggle with day-to-day tech They often rely on tech-savvy relatives for help, which can be inconvenient and stressful for both sides.
  - Over-the-phone or message-based support can be confusing and lacks context, leading to frustration or giving up.
  - There’s a need for an easy-to-use, friendly tool that offers clear, accessible tech help anytime.
- - Get helpful responses powered by AI.
+ - Get helpful responses powered by AI

+### **Objective(s)**
+ - Simplify tech support for older or less tech-savvy users
+ - Provide fast, understandable solutions to common problems
+ - Create a family-friendly support environment
+ - Offer reassurance and reduce tech frustration